Loan for a professional website for self-employed people

 Katrin Straub

-A professional website is not a cost factor, but your strongest sales resource.
-However, the initial investment of several thousand euros is a hurdle for many self-employed individuals.
-A targeted loan for a professional website for the self-employed can bridge this gap and pave the way for sustainable growth.
+A professional website is not a cost factor, but your strongest sales asset.
+Yet the initial investment of several thousand euros is a hurdle for many self-employed professionals.
+A targeted loan for a professional website for self-employed professionals can bridge this gap and pave the way for sustainable growth.

 The topic in brief and concise terms

-A loan for a professional website is a strategic investment that can be supported by government funding programs such as the KfW loan with up to five percent subsidy.
+A loan for a professional website is a strategic investment that can be supported by government funding programmes such as the KfW loan with a grant of up to five per cent.

-The costs for an externally created website can be tax-deductible as an intangible asset over a typical useful life of three years.
+The costs for an externally created website are tax-deductible as an intangible asset over a useful life of typically three years.

-For a website loan, banks usually require at least two years of business activity as well as documents such as a BWA and current tax certificates.
+For a website loan, banks usually require at least two years of trading activity as well as documents such as management accounts (BWA) and the latest tax assessments.

 A professional website is an investment that pays off.
-Companies with an optimised online presence often see an increase in customer enquiries by more than 20 per cent.
-The costs for such a site, which can range from 3,000 to 15,000 euros with an agency, are viewed in a new light.
-You are not just financing a design, but a sales channel that works for you 24 hours a day.
-Many self-employed individuals underestimate that even an improvement in user guidance can increase the conversion rate by two to three per cent.
-A well-thought-out website builds trust, showcases your competence, and turns visitors into paying customers.
-Without this digital foundation, a tremendous business potential remains untapped.
-So the question is not whether, but how you will finance this important investment to remain competitive.
+Companies with an optimised online presence often see an increase in customer enquiries of more than 20 per cent.
+The cost of such a site, which can be between 3,000 and 15,000 euros at an agency, therefore appears in a new light.
+They are not just paying for a design, but for a sales channel that works for you 24 hours a day.
+Many self-employed people underestimate that even improving the user journey can increase the conversion rate by two to three per cent.
+A well-considered website builds trust, showcases your expertise and turns visitors into paying customers.
+Without this digital foundation, enormous business potential remains untapped.
+So the question is not whether, but how you finance this important investment in order to remain competitive.

 The investment loan as a strategic tool for your online presence

-An investment loan is the suitable solution to cover the costs of your new website.
-Unlike a working capital loan that bridges short-term gaps, this loan for founders and established businesses is intended for long-term capital assets.
-Banks view a professional website as such an asset, which facilitates financing.
-The interest rates for such loans often start at around five percent effective annual interest rate, depending on creditworthiness and term.
-With a loan amount of, for example, 10,000 euros and a term of 48 months, the monthly instalments remain manageable.
-This way, you can realise a high-quality website without tapping into your equity, preserving financial flexibility for other business areas.
-This strategic financing enables you to immediately benefit from the advantages of a professional web presence.
-But what prerequisites must you meet to apply?
+An investment loan is the right solution for covering the costs of your new website.
+Unlike a working capital loan, which bridges short-term cash flow gaps, this loan for founders and established businesses is intended for long-term asset investments.
+Banks regard a professional website as such an asset, which makes financing easier.
+Interest rates for such loans often start at around five per cent effective annual interest, depending on creditworthiness and term.
+With a loan amount of, for example, EUR 10,000 and a term of 48 months, the monthly instalments remain manageable.
+This allows you to create a high-quality website without drawing on your own capital, while preserving financial flexibility for other areas of your business.
+This strategic financing enables you to benefit immediately from the advantages of a professional web presence.
+But what requirements do you need to meet to apply?

-In four steps to a website loan: Requirements and documents
+Four steps to a website loan: requirements and documents

-The path to securing a loan for your website is straightforward with the right preparation.
-Banks usually require self-employed individuals to have been in business for at least two to three years.
-The following four steps will lead you to success:
+The path to financing for your website is straightforward with the right preparation.
+Banks usually require self-employed applicants to have been in business for at least two to three years.
+The following four steps will help you get there:

 1. Needs analysis and obtaining quotes: Define the exact scope of your website and obtain at least two quotes from web design agencies.
-This will give you a realistic cost estimate, for example, around 8,500 Euros.
+This will give you a realistic cost estimate, for example around EUR 8,500.

-2. Compile documents: Prepare the necessary documents.
-These include the business analysis (BWA) for the past year, income tax assessments for the last two years, and a current credit report.
+2. Gathering the documents: Prepare the required documents.
+These include the management accounts (BWA) for the previous year, the income tax assessments for the last two years and a current SCHUFA report.

-3. Compare financing options: Look for suitable loan offers.
-Consider not only the interest rate but also the flexibility for special repayments.
-A fast business loan can be advantageous here.
+3. Comparing finance offers: Look for suitable loan offers.
+Bear in mind not only the interest rate, but also the flexibility for early repayments.
+A fast business loan can be an advantage here.

-4. Submit application and negotiate: Submit the application with all documents.
-A well-prepared business plan that demonstrates the expected return on investment (ROI) of the website can greatly enhance your negotiating position.
+4. Submitting the application and negotiating: Submit the application together with all documents.
+A well-prepared business plan that demonstrates the expected return on investment (ROI) of the website can significantly improve your negotiating position.

-Before signing a conventional loan agreement, you should check whether you can benefit from government subsidies.
+However, before signing a standard loan agreement, you should check whether you can benefit from government grants.

-Germany and the EU support freelancers with numerous funding programs for digitalization.
+Germany and the EU support the self-employed with numerous funding programmes for digitalisation.
 These can significantly reduce the cost of financing your website.
-Particularly attractive is the 'ERP Digitalisation Loan' from the KfW bank.
-This program not only offers a low-interest loan but also a repayment grant of up to five percent of the loan amount, up to a maximum of 200,000 euros.
-For an investment of 10,000 euros, this means a direct grant of up to 500 euros.
-Freelancers and companies with up to 500 employees are eligible to apply.
+Particularly attractive is the KfW Bank’s “ERP Funding Loan for Digitalisation”.
+This programme offers not only a low-interest loan, but also a repayment subsidy of up to five per cent of the loan amount, up to a maximum of EUR 200,000.
+For an investment of EUR 10,000, that means a direct subsidy of up to EUR 500.
+Eligible applicants include freelancers and companies with up to 500 employees.
 What is typically funded?

 • Development or optimisation of online shops and digital platforms.

-• Engagement of external service providers for the implementation of digitalisation projects.
+• Commissioning external service providers to implement digitalisation projects.

 • Measures to improve IT security.

-Our expert tip: Also check the regional funding programs of your federal state, such as the 'Digital Premium Berlin' or 'Digital Bonus Lower Saxony', which are often combinable with the KfW programs.
-Such a loan without equity capital becomes even more attractive.
-Once the financing is secured, the question of tax treatment arises.
+Our expert tip: Also check the regional funding programmes in your federal state, such as the “Digital Premium Berlin” or “Digitalbonus Niedersachsen”, which can often be combined with the KfW programmes.
+Such a loan without equity capital therefore becomes even more attractive.
+Once the financing is in place, the question arises as to the tax treatment.

-The website in the books: Tax advantages and depreciation
+The website on the books: tax advantages and depreciation

-A website created by an agency is considered an intangible asset and is recognised as a fixed asset.
-This means you can write off the acquisition costs for tax purposes over its useful life.
-The tax authorities generally assume a useful life of three years for a homepage.
-With investment costs of 9,000 euros, you can therefore claim 3,000 euros each year for three years as a business expense, thus reducing your tax burden.
-It is important to differentiate this from ongoing costs: Expenses for maintenance, content upkeep, or smaller plug-in licences under 800 euros net can often be immediately expensed as business costs.
-This provides you with additional liquidity.
-A debt restructuring to reduce costs can also optimise your finances.
-A solid digital presence is the first step, but safeguarding your business is equally crucial.
+A website created by an agency is considered an intangible asset and is capitalised as fixed assets.
+This means you can depreciate the acquisition costs for tax purposes over the asset’s normal useful life.
+As a rule, the tax authorities assume a useful life of three years for a homepage.
+With investment costs of EUR 9,000, you can therefore claim EUR 3,000 per year as a business expense for three years and thus reduce your tax burden.
+It is important to distinguish this from ongoing costs: expenses for maintenance, content updates or smaller plug-in licences under EUR 800 net can often be deducted immediately as business expenses.
+This gives you additional liquidity.
+Debt refinancing to reduce costs can also optimise your finances.
+A solid digital presence is the first step, but protecting your business is just as crucial.

-After the investment: Secure the digital business sustainably
+After the investment: Securing the digital business for the long term

 With a new, professional website, not only does your revenue potential increase, but so does your digital attack surface.
-More customer interactions and online transactions heighten the risk of liability or cyber attacks.
-A single data protection breach can lead to penalties amounting to several thousand euros.
-It is therefore wise to thoroughly protect the investment financed by the loan and the growing business it brings.
-Professional liability or cyber insurance is not a cost, but a necessary safeguard for your entrepreneurial existence. nextsure offers specialised solutions as a digital insurance portal, specifically tailored to the needs of self-employed individuals.
-A well-thought-out security strategy ensures that your success generated online also remains stable in the long term.
+More customer interactions and online transactions increase the risk of liability claims or cyber attacks.
+A single data protection breach can result in fines of several thousand euros.
+It is therefore wise to comprehensively protect the investment financed by the loan and the business growing with it.
+Professional indemnity insurance or cyber insurance are not costs, but essential protection for your business existence. nextsure, as a digital insurance portal, offers specialist solutions tailored precisely to the needs of self-employed professionals.
+A well-thought-out protection strategy ensures that your online-generated success endures in the long term.

 FAQ

-For newly established founders, obtaining a traditional bank loan is often more challenging, as most institutions require a business history of at least two to three years.
-However, there are special start-up loans, such as those from KfW, which can also be used for such investments.
-A solid financial plan in the business plan is crucial here.
+For newly established founders, it is often more difficult to obtain a standard bank loan, as most institutions require a business history of at least two to three years.
+However, there are special start-up loans, for example from KfW, which can also be used for such investments.
+Solid financial planning in the business plan is crucial here.

-The costs for an acquired website are usually amortized linearly over an assumed useful life of three years.
-This is based on the amortization period for software.
+The cost of an acquired website is usually depreciated on a straight-line basis over an assumed useful life of three years.
+This is based on the depreciation period for software.

 Can I also finance the ongoing costs of my website?

-An investment loan is primarily intended for the one-time creation costs.
-Ongoing expenses such as hosting, maintenance, or marketing should be covered by current income.
-A working capital loan could provide short-term assistance here, but it is usually more expensive for this purpose.
+An investment loan is primarily intended for one-off development costs.
+Ongoing costs such as hosting, maintenance or marketing should be covered by recurring revenue.
+A working capital loan could help in the short term here, but it is usually more expensive for this purpose.

-What is the difference between a website credit and a personal credit?
+What is the difference between a website loan and a personal loan?

-An investment loan is earmarked for business acquisitions and often offers more favorable conditions as well as the opportunity to take advantage of subsidies.
-A personal loan has no specific purpose, but it may have higher interest rates, and the business nature of the investment is not taken into account.
+An investment loan is earmarked for business purchases and often offers more favourable terms as well as the option of using funding.
+A personal loan is not tied to a specific purpose, but may have higher interest rates and the business nature of the investment is not taken into account.

 What collateral do banks require for a website loan?

-For smaller loan amounts for a website, tangible assets like real estate are often not required.
-The creditworthiness, demonstrated by regular income (via BWA and tax assessments), and a positive SCHUFA report serve as the primary security for the bank here.
+For smaller loan amounts for a website, material collateral such as property is often not required.
+Creditworthiness, evidenced by regular income (via BWA and tax assessments), and a positive SCHUFA report serve here as the bank's primary security.

-Do I need to report the loan for the website in the tax return?
+Do I have to declare the loan for the website in my tax return?

 Not the loan itself, but the website paid for with it and the loan interest are relevant for tax purposes.
-The website is depreciated over three years, and the paid loan interest can be fully deducted immediately as business expenses, reducing your tax burden.
+The website is depreciated over three years, and the interest paid can be deducted in full immediately as business expenses, which reduces your tax burden.

 Subscribe to our newsletter